[image caption]

-In 1915 Stephen T. Mather, class of 1887, and Horace M. Albright, class of 1912, gathered a group at the young University of California Berkeley campus to plot a future for the country’s existing and evolving national parks.
+In 1915, Stephen T. Mather (UC class of 1887) and Horace M. Albright (UC class of 1912) gathered a group at the young University of California Berkeley campus to plot a future for the country’s existing and evolving national parks.
 The result was legislation establishing the National Park Service in 1916.
 Mather became the first director of the park service, Albright was the second.
-UC Berkeley has been intimately involved with the parks ever since.
+UC Berkeley has been closely involved with the parks ever since.
 Professors Joseph Grinnell and Joseph Le Conte led early research on Yosemite’s natural history, trained the first cohorts of National Park Service biologists and connected generations of students with the parks.
-Alumnus George Melendez Wright started the park service’s Wildlife Division with his own funds and for many years it operated out of the top floor of Hilgard Hall, in what is now the College of Natural Resources.
-UC Berkeley is continuing that close connection and moving it into the next century, leading science for parks for the next 100 years.

 In March 2015 UC Berkeley convened science leaders for a summit to help launch a second century of stewardship for parks.